 - Adequate renal function:

-- International normalized ration (INR) or Prothrombin Time (PT) ≤1.5 x ULN (Only if not using anticoagulants.
+- International normalized ration (INR) or Prothrombin Time (PT): ≤1.5 x ULN (Only if not using anticoagulants.
 If patient is receiving anticoagulants, then value must be within therapeutic range for the condition that patient is being treated for).

-- Female patient of childbearing potential has a negative serum or urine pregnancy test within 14 days of administration of study therapy.
+- Female patient of childbearing potential has a negative serum or urine pregnancy test within 14 days prior to administration of study therapy.

 You CAN'T join if...